andrew/ultimate-awesome/README.md

 - [awesome-fab-tcg](https://github.com/thecodehunter/awesome-fab-tcg) - Awesome FaB is a list of curated resources for the Flesh and Blood TCG.
 - [awesome-readings](https://github.com/theodorosidmar/awesome-readings) - Curated list of awesome readings 📖📚🤓.
 - [newsletter](https://github.com/Tomotoes/newsletter) - The repo is the newsletters I've subscribed, random sorted.
+- [awesome-local-job-boards](https://github.com/tradziej/awesome-local-job-boards) - A curated list of job boards by country.
 - [awesome-blockchain](https://github.com/trustfractal/awesome-blockchain) - List of resources related to blockchain tech.
 - [awesome-inscriptions](https://github.com/TrustlessLabs/awesome-inscriptions) - A curated list of awesome things related to inscriptions in web3.
 - [awesome-machine-learning-python](https://github.com/ugwaj/awesome-machine-learning-python) - Machine and Deep Learning in Python.